 At the program start time, we gather with our Explorers at a designated meeting place a close walking distance to the area we will be exploring.
 Currently, we are offering after-school pick up at the Battery Park School (PS276) and Spruce Street (PS397) only.
 If you would like to have future pickup at your child's school, please let us know here.

 Once gathered, we begin by transporting ourselves to a spot suited for our group where we can explore and learn about our weeks Root through seasonal elements - the creatures living in the woods and how they behave at different times of year, and the types of foliage and plants around us.
 We alternate with Leaves that include fun Active exercises that develop fine and gross motor skills and get our Explorers bodies moving and jumping outdoors, and Cognitive actives that stimulate creativity and problem solving.

 Following our initial exploration, we sit down for our “Fika”, which is Swedish for snack time.
 We provide the seasonal drinks - hot apple cider in fall, hot chocolate in winter & early spring - and a small snack to give our Explorers energy for the second portion of the program.

-After our Fika, we engage our Explorers with some nature-based games that reinforce the weeks' lessons, while encouraging creative play.
-We finish each class with a brief walk that engages all five our Explorers' senses, and conclude with a mindfulness session where we share what we learned about, and how we can apply those lessons beyond class.
+After our Fika, we engage our Explorers with some nature-based Mindfulness that reinforce the weeks' lessons, while encouraging creative play.
+We finish each class with a brief walk that engages all five our Explorers' senses, and conclude with a circle time session where we share what we learned about, and how we can apply those lessons beyond class.

 At the conclusion of our program, we bring our Explorers back to the designated meeting point where each child is picked up by a parent or caregiver.